shreehari06/mac-setup/README.md

 # mac-setup

-This script automates the setup of a macOS development environment, including the installation of Homebrew, Oh My Zsh, Powerlevel10k theme, zsh plugins, Git configuration, and SSH key generation.
+This script automates the setup of a macOS development environment, including the installation of Homebrew, Oh My Zsh, Powerlevel10k theme, zsh plugins, Git configuration, SSH key generation, and Node.js setup.

 ## Features